photonsquid/CoinDetector/README.md

-# CoinDetector
+# Recoinize

-An AI based project to classify euro coins
+An AI based project to recognize euro coins.